 Grupo Aeroportuario del Pacífico Announces the Ps.1.5 Billion Drawdown From Available Credit Facility

-/EIN News/ -- GUADALAJARA, Mexico, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V., (NYSE: PAC; BMV: GAP) (“the Company” or “GAP”) informs regarding the drawdown of Ps.
+GUADALAJARA, Mexico, Nov.
+07, 2022 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V., PACGAP ("the Company" or "GAP") informs regarding the drawdown of Ps.
 1.5 billion from a credit facility with Scotiabank Inverlat, at a 12-month term, with a possible extension of 6 additional months.
 Interest will be payable monthly at a variable rate of TIIE-28 plus 38 basis points, and principal payment due upon maturity, without fees.

 Proceeds from this loan will be allocated towards the financing of capital investments (CAPEX) and for general corporate purposes.